okeeffed/developer-notes/manual/Big-Data/Big-Data-Essentials.md

 - Structured: Data has a defined length and format.
 Examples include words, dates.
 This data is easy to store (normally SQL) and analyze.
 - Semi-Structured: Does not conform to a specific format but is self-describing (simple key-value pairs).
 Examples are EDI, SWIFT and XML.
 - Unstructured: Data with no specific format.
 This includes audio, images, text messaged etc.

+## Analytics in Big Data

+- Basics: Reporting, dashboards, simple viz, slicing and dicing.
+- Advanced: Complex models using ML, stats, text analytics, neural networks, data mining.
+- Operationalized: Embed big data analytics in a business process to streamline and increase efficiency.
+- Analytics for business decisions: Implemented for better decision-making that drives the revenue.